Structures

 Warning

-as numpy histogram is computed from an existing array, all values are stored in the internal data structure during fill, which may take much memory.
+as numpy histogram is computed from an existing array, all values are stored in the internal data structure during fill, which is memory unsafe.

 Use *args and **kwargs for numpy.histogram initialization.